-Transition Point Assessment Level 1 - Prior to Entry in Standardized test scores (GRE, Analogies Test).
-Programs Minimum 2.75 undergraduate GPA. □ Letters of Recommendation □ Statement of Purpose Entry to Program □ Candidates must maintain 3.0 GPA Each program includes Major Assessments for Content Knowledge &amp; Professional Planning □ Content Knowledge - list assessments All student complete a Research methods action research project All Students complete EDFN 545 Educational Psychology case study Entry to Clinical Each program includes an assessment associated with a clinical experience Exit from Clinical Exit From Program Candidates must complete all program and university requirements. □ Candidates must Maintain 3.0 GPA In addition, for advanced programs that result in recommendation for certification by Millersville University, candidates must Pass content praxis within their discipline Continuing Assessment of The Professional Education Unit has adopted an ongoing system for assessing candidate Dispositions dispositions.
+Transition Point Assessment Certification Access Track must maintain a 3.0 GPA.
+Students offered full admission into the Post-Baccalaureate Program must maintain a minimum GPA of 3.0.
+Each program includes Major Assessments for Content Knowledge & Professional Planning Content Knowledge - list assessments All students complete a Research Methods action research project All students in the MED programs complete EDFN 545 Educational Psychology case study Entry to Clinical Each program includes an assessment associated with a clinical experience Exit from Clinical Satisfactory evaluation received from university supervisors.
+Exit From Program Candidates must complete all program and university requirements.
+Candidates must maintain 3.0 GPA In addition, for advanced programs that result in recommendation for certification by Millersville University, candidates must Pass content Praxis within their discipline Continuing Assessment of The Professional Education Unit has adopted an ongoing system for assessing candidate Dispositions dispositions.
 The system includes unit criteria for dispositions aligned to the conceptual framework, a process for identification of candidates for which there are concerns, a process for involving all appropriate faculty and school partners in the evaluation, an appeals process, and a process for remediation.
 All candidates must maintain a "Proficient" rating at all times.
 Candidates who earn a Partially Proficient rating receive remediation and may be removed from the program.